-A reconciliation to key adjusted measures is provided on page 17 of the Group Finance Director's Review which details the impact of exceptional and other adjusting items when comparing to the non-GAAP financial measures, in addition to those reported in accordance with IFRS.
+A reconciliation to key adjusted measures is provided within the Group Finance Director's Review contained in this announcement which details the impact of exceptional and other adjusting items when comparing to the non-GAAP financial measures, in addition to those reported in accordance with IFRS.
 Further detail is also provided within note 5, Segment information.